xzripper/gsdk/gsdk/examples&docs/Source.IGUI.md

-IVUI is an immediate mode graphical user interface designed for simple, fast, customizable UI for applications/games.
+IGUI is an immediate mode graphical user interface designed for simple, fast, customizable UI for applications/games.

 ### Example of using: